AskoRBINKAs/Wally/README.md

 Another way - click Create and add needed files (preview file is not neccessary)
 ## Bugs
 1. Localization - after selecting language you need to restart program to apply changes
-2. Bug with autorun - sometimes app cannot read config files and load all wallpapers or start playing video.
-Solution - restart manualy
+2. MPV used a lot of memory (in comparing with Wallpaper Engine).
+Current solve - setting video playing in 15 FPS;

 ## TODO:
 1. Add playlists system
-2. Optimization
+2. Optimization (Maybe change videoplayer)
+3. Add WebView for playing from URL or HTML Projects